pstackebrandt/clarus-mens/README.md

 - [API Testing Guide](docs/api-testing.md)
 - [MVP Plan](docs/mvp/mvp-plan.md)

+## Versioning

+This project uses Semantic Versioning.
+For version update instructions and processes, see [VERSIONING.md](./VERSIONING.md).

 ## License

 This project is licensed under the [Apache 2.0](LICENSE) file in the repository.